Dear Ms. Vicki,

-I don’t mean to be hurtful toward you because you have every right to try and save your marriage, but it appears that your husband has moved on and is no longer invested in saving this marriage.
+I don't mean to be hurtful toward you because you have every right to try and save your marriage, but it appears that your husband has moved on and is no longer invested in saving it.

 I don't want you to be in a potentially dangerous situation, but he can't ask you to leave your home and become homeless.
 It's your home too.